Xeven777/reactvite-starter/README.md

    npm run dev
    ```

-Now, you should be able to see the application running at `localhost:5173` in your web browser.
+Now, you should be able to see the application running at `localhost:5173` in your web browser! ✨

 #### You can also download the code as Zip or use it as a template.

 ## Project Structure